Statistics of remote regions of networks: Discussion and conclusions

 For each of these networks we inspected the product of the cumulative distribution by $N$, $N P^\text{(cum)}_{\geq m}(s)$, which turned out approximately symmetric for all tested cases in the sense that the $x$- and $y$-axes of the plots can be interchanged.

 Moreover, we have revealed that the organization of connections between vertices within the remote regions of networks differs dramatically from the main part of the network, see Fig.~\ref{f10} and Ancillary file.
+In particular, we have observed a surprisingly high reciprocity $0.998$ of directed edges in the remote region of the Stanford domain of the Web, while the reciprocity equals only $0.262$ in the entire domain.

 One should emphasize that the theoretical results of Ref.~\cite{dorogovtsev2003metric} for uncorrelated network still do not offer a compelling explanation for the consistent observation of the inverse square law across such a wide spectrum of networks.
 The explanation of this law is a challenge for the future work.
 Note that if we assume that the distribution $P_{\geq m}(s)$ has a power-law asymptotics, then, for the divergence of the first moment of this distribution (average number of vertices at distance $m$ or beyond from a randomly chosen vertex), the exponent of this power law must be not greater that $2$.
 Hence the observed exponent $2$ of the asymptotics is the maximum possible value.